Ben-Rix/Ben-Rix.github.io/README.md

 ### PhD Biomolecular Science
-- Generation of large datasets obtained from fluorecent image analysis
+- Generation of large datasets obtained from fluorescent image analysis
 - Extensive data analysis with statistical testing and visualisation
 - Clear communication of advanced scietific techniques to many demographics.